Environment

 Major risks and measures

-1. Water scarcity risk
+1. Water shortage risk

 Risk assessment

-Using the World Resources Institute's Water Risk Assessment Tool (Aqueduct), we assessed water stress, an indicator of water scarcity (annual water use in an area divided by the annual amount of water available in that area) for our manufacturing plants and research institutes that are utilizing at least 95% of our total water withdrawals.
+Using the World Resources Institute's Water Risk Assessment Tool (Aqueduct), we assessed water stress, an indicator of water shortage (annual water use in an area divided by the annual amount of water available in that area) for our manufacturing plants and research institutes that are utilizing at least 95% of our total water withdrawals.
 As a result, none of the manufacturing plants or research institutes were determined to be at "High risk" or "Extremely high risk" for water stress.
 In addition, we conducted desk research and interviews with local municipalities concerning drought history, ratio of water resources to spare (an indicator showing the leeway of water sources), etc. in the areas where our manufacturing plants and research institutes are located.
-Since there have been no restrictions on water intake due to drought for the past 20 years or more and the local municipalities have sufficient water supplies, we assessed that there is no urgent water scarcity risk at our manufacturing plants or research institutes.
+Since there have been no restrictions on water intake due to drought for the past decade or more and the local municipalities have sufficient water supplies, we assessed that there is no urgent water scarcity risk at our manufacturing plants or research institutes.

 Results of the risk assessment for water stress in our manufacturing plants and research institutes(Aqueduct)